Gerontology Undergraduate

 Student Eligibility for the Gerontology Practicum Course(s)

-In order to qualify for the Gerontology Undergraduate Practicum / Field Experience Courses, students shall meet the follow criteria prior to enrolling in Gero 400A or Gero 400B:
+To qualify for the Gerontology Undergraduate Practicum Courses, students shall meet the follow criteria prior to enrolling in Gero 400A or Gero 400B:

 1. Must have Major Status (all pre-major courses have been completed before declaring Gerontology Major).